Sugar0612/ReBirth/README-EN.md

   }
   ```
 - Particle system, the particle system `ParticleSyetem` is not the particle control `ParticleSystemComponent`.
 The difference between them is that the particle control will always be attached, while the particle system is triggered under a certain mechanism such as collision....
 The code to play the particle control system is different:
-  If it¡¯s a weapon model, most of them don¡¯t have `StaticMeshComponent` but only `SkeletalMeshComponent`:
+  If itÂ¡Â¯s a weapon model, most of them donÂ¡Â¯t have `StaticMeshComponent` but only `SkeletalMeshComponent`:
   ```cpp
   const USkeletalMeshSocket* WeaponSocket = SkeletalComponent->GetSocketByName("WeaponSocket");
   if (WeaponSocket) {